marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   :option:`-Wall` and by :option:`-Wpedantic`, which can be disabled with :option:`-Wno-pointer-sign`.

+.. option:: -Wno-pointer-sign

+  Default option value for :option:`-Wpointer-sign`.

-.. option:: -Wstack-protector, -Wno-stack-protector
+.. option:: -Wstack-protector

   This option is only active when :option:`-fstack-protector` is active.
 It warns about functions that are not protected against stack smashing.

+.. option:: -Wno-stack-protector

+  Default option value for :option:`-Wstack-protector`.

-.. option:: -Woverlength-strings, -Wno-overlength-strings
+.. option:: -Woverlength-strings

   Warn about string constants that are longer than the 'minimum maximum' length specified in the C standard.
 Modern compilers